The 7th Climate Coaching Action Day takes place on 5th March, 2026

 Join us on a journey to explore what it means for you to coach in these times

 Perhaps you’re feeling unsettled given the global context.
 Maybe you’re beginning to consider making some changes in your practice, sensing that business as usual may no longer cut it but you’re not yet sure what that looks like or what it means for you.
 Maybe you’ve already started taking steps- baby, middling or giant- towards aligning your work with the challenges of our time.
+Perhaps it feels hard, lonely, heartbreaking, hope-inducing or joyful, or all of the above and more.
+Wherever you are, we welcome you into a space of enquiry, practice and connection.

 Please register beforehand to secure your place.